eContent: downloadable eBooks, eAudiobooks, Language Study & Music

 A collection of approximately 6,000 ebook titles in Adobe PDF format is available through EBSCOhost, courtesy of the Boston Public Library.
 These titles are available for online viewing with limited pages available for download.
 Click here to search the EBSCOhost eBook collection.

 Axis 360 – eBook collection

-GPL is happy to introduce a new eBook collection, Axis 360.
+GPL retains a small collection of eBooks purchased through Axis 360.
 Axis 360 works with Blio eBook reading software that you download to your computer, tablet, or iPhone.
 Blio is the first reader app to be 100% compliant with the Americans with Disabilities Act (ADA).
 Axis 360 titles will currently run on any Windows PC and on iOS and Android mobile devices.
 When you check out a title on your Axis 360 account, it can be moved to multiple devices which support Blio, such as an iPhone, an iPad, or a Kindle Fire.
 Axis 360 will soon be available for Nook, Kobo, Sony, Mac desktops, WebOS, and the vendor is negotiating with Amazon for Kindle compatibility.